 Analysis

-When choosing your essay topic, make sure you pick something that falls within your area of interest – it will make writing much easier.
+When choosing your essay topic, make sure you pick something that falls within your area of interest.
+A favorite subject or text you already know well cuts research time and makes essay prompts easier to address.

 Here are ten examples of essay topics for analysis essays:

-- How is the character of Scout developed in the novel “To Kill a Mockingbird”?
+- How do the characters of Scout and Atticus develop in “To Kill a Mockingbird”?

 - What literary devices are used in Robert Frost’s poem “The Road Not Taken”?

-- How does William Golding develop the theme of savagery vs. civilization in his novel “Lord of the Flies”?
+- How does William Golding use the characters in “Lord of the Flies” to explore savagery vs. civilization?

 - Analyze the use of symbols in Ernest Hemingway’s short story “The Snows of Kilimanjaro.”

 - How does J.D.
-Salinger develop the theme of innocence in “The Catcher in the Rye”?
+Salinger develop the theme of innocence through Holden’s character in “The Catcher in the Rye”?

-- How does the theme of betrayal develop in Shakespeare’s play “Othello”?
+- How does the theme of betrayal develop through the main characters in Shakespeare’s play “Othello”?

 - Analyze the use of irony in Oscar Wilde’s short story “The Happy Prince.”